kariannemah/define_me/README.md

 <code> chmod +x bin/lookup_word

 ### Run
-Retrieve a word and save it to the database:<br>
+From the command line, look up a word and save its definition to the database:<br>
 <code>bin/lookup_word</code>

-Fire up the Sinatra app: <br>
+Or fire up the Sinatra app and look up a word from [the browser](http://localhost:4567/): <br>
 <code>ruby see_list.rb</code>

-Then point your browser to [http://localhost:4567/](http://localhost:4567/) to see your words!
+If you're like me, you'll end up with a long list, but you can filter by word to easily retrieve its definition.